About the course

 Statement of purpose/personal statement:

-500 to 1,000 words
+A minimum of 500 words up to a maximum of 1,000 words

-In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what are the thematic or geographical areas of interest that you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.
+In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what thematic or geographical areas of interest you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.

 Generally margins of around 2.5cm and a font size of at least 11 points are preferred, though single-line spacing is fine.
 Please ensure that your document is formatted in a way that makes it easy to read.

 If possible, please ensure that the word count is clearly displayed on the document.

 This statement will be assessed for evidence of motivation for and understanding of the proposed area of study and the nature of the course applied to; commitment to the subject; and evidence of a defined set of research interests.